Skip to content

 Topic stability

-When the AI tags a saved article with topics, do those tags stay stable over time?
-The chart compares tagging the same article with and without a list of existing tags as an anchor.
+Do the AI's topic tags stay stable when it re-tags the same article?
+The chart compares re-tagging with and without a list of existing tags as an anchor.

 The question

-Showing the AI which topic tags are already in use keeps it from inventing new ones for articles it's seen before.
-Without that nudge, the same article could get tagged differently on different runs, and the wiki layer (which clusters articles by tag) would fragment.
+Show the AI the topic tags already in use and it stops inventing new ones for articles it's seen before.
+Skip that nudge and the same article picks up different tags run to run, fragmenting the wiki layer that clusters by tag.

 Tag recovery 42.2%